Nicolas Cordier

-Nicolas Cordier (1567–1612), was a French sculptor, painter and printmaker working in Rome and also known as "il Franciosino" (the little Frenchman), Nicholas Cordier, or Niccolò da Lorena.
+Nicolas Cordier (1567–1612) was a sculptor from Lorraine working in Rome where he was also known as Niccolò da Lorena or "il Franciosino" (the little Frenchman).

 Cordier was born in Saint-Mihiel.
-As a sculptor he primary produced religious-themed works which were executed for church commissions.
+As a sculptor, he primary produced religious-themed works which were executed for church commissions.
 Surviving works can be found in various prestigious churches of Rome and in The Louvre.
 He died in Rome in 1612.